- Porphyria is a group of diseases caused by problems with red blood cells that lead to a build-up in the body of

-There are many types of porphyria, with the two most common being:
+There are many types of porphyria, with the 2 most common being:

 - cutaneous — mainly affecting skin

 - acute — mainly affecting the neurological (nerve) system

 The signs and symptoms of porphyria can vary, depending on the type and severity.
 Some people have no symptoms.
 Some go for long periods without any symptoms.
 Some people have quite a bit of trouble with symptoms.